DCASTDCASTBlog

 What are webhooks and how do they work in video workflows?

-How can I set up webhooks on dcast.tv?
+How do I set up webhooks for a video provider?

 What are the typical events that trigger webhooks in video workflows?

-How do I handle webhook payloads in my application?
+How do I handle duplicate or failed webhook deliveries?

 dcast-team